What is Reflexology?

 Essentially it is up to you, however reflexology does have a cumulative effect.
 To see the best results and to maximise the effectiveness of your treatments it would be advantageous to book yourself in regularly.

-If you have a specific issue that you would like some help with, it may be beneficial for you to initially have a series of 4 or 6 treatments spaced weekly to make maximum impact.
+If you have a specific issue that you would like some help with, it may be beneficial for you to initially have a series treatments spaced weekly to make maximum impact.
 These could be followed up with a fortnightly or monthly maintenance treatment.

 Ideally if you have no specific issues and just need a maintenance treatment you’d have a treatment every 3-4 weeks.